jivimberg/jivimberg.github.io/source/_posts/2019-01-10-how-to-prepare-for-the-silicon-valley-interview-part-2.markdown

 1. **Find a time of the day that works for you and stick to it**.
 For example, I’m a morning person.
 I’d _wake up one hour earlier_ each day and practice before breakfast.
 2. **Avoid distractions**.
 Apart from waking up before everyone else _I made sure my phone stayed in airplane mode_ at least until I'd finished one full problem.
 3. **Prepare things beforehand**.
 Before going to bed _I’d set things up so that everything was ready in the morning_.
-Waking up to a clean whiteboard, the computer charged and [CTCI][16] opened in the right page gives you _fewer chances to slack or make excuses_.
+Waking up to a clean whiteboard, the computer charged and [CTCI][15] opened in the right page gives you _fewer chances to slack or make excuses_.
 4. **Set yourself achievable goals**.
 I found that not finishing my morning practice goal made me anxious during the day 😰.
 So I figured it was best to set realistic goals, so that _after completing the morning exercise I could feel good about myself for the rest of the day_.
 5. **Know when to stop**.
 Don’t get too caught up on one problem.
-If you get stuck, just drop it for the time being, or move to another exercise. [_”The best debugger ever made is a good night's sleep.”_][17]
+If you get stuck, just drop it for the time being, or move to another exercise. [_”The best debugger ever made is a good night's sleep.”_][16]

 Problems might seem hard at first, but I promise that once you get the knack of it they’ll flow more easily.
-To the point where you’d eyeball a problem and have a pretty good idea of how you’d solve it.
+To the point where you can eyeball a problem and have a pretty good idea of how you’d solve it.

 ## While solving the exercise

 ### CTCI Cheatsheet

-The best advice I could find on how to tackle a problem is from [Cracking the coding interview][18].
-Luckily they’ve put together this amazing cheat-sheet with a step by step guide:
+The best advice I could find on how to tackle a problem is from [Cracking the coding interview][17].
+Luckily, they’ve put together this amazing cheat-sheet with a step by step guide:

-[{% img center /images/posts/2019-01-10/ctci-cheatsheet-1.png 750 ‘CTCI cheatsheet’ %}][19]
+[{% img center /images/posts/2019-01-10/ctci-cheatsheet-1.png 750 ‘CTCI cheatsheet’ %}][18]

 _(It’s also a great example on how  **NOT** to lay out an ordered list of items)_